1

 Password: Colorado2023

-The Environmental Justice (EJ) Report Tool for Air Quality Regulation 3 is designed for air pollution permit applicants to use when implementing the Disproportionately Impacted (DI) Community Permitting Rule adopted by the Air Quality Control Commission in May 2023.
+The Environmental Justice Report Tool for Air Quality Regulation 3 is designed for air pollution permit applicants to use when implementing the Disproportionately Impacted Community Permitting Rule adopted by the Air Quality Control Commission in May 2023.

 • Whether a facility is located in a disproportionately impacted community.